Media Redundancy Protocol

 Guidelines and limitations to MRA

-Media Redundancy Automanager (MRA) is an administrative role in Cisco Catalyst IE9300 Rugged Series Switches that facilitate the selection of the Media Redundancy Manager (MRM) through a voting protocol during the startup phase of a Media Redundancy Protocol (MRP) ring.
-This role is temporary and transitions to either the MRM or Media Redundancy Client (MRC) role after the voting process.
+Media Redundancy Automanager (MRA) is a temporary administrative role in Cisco Catalyst IE9300 Rugged Series Switches that facilitates the selection of the Media Redundancy Manager (MRM) through a voting protocol during the startup phase of a Media Redundancy Protocol (MRP) ring.
+After the voting process, the MRA transitions to either the MRM or Media Redundancy Client (MRC) role.

 MRA can be activated through the CLI.
 For configuration details, see the section MRP CLI configuration parameters in this configuration guide.